NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 | Now we're done, right ?

 Yes, congratulations ! 🎉🎉🎉  You now have a fully functionnal static blog hosted on AWS.
 Isn't that cool ?

+Next we will want to setup a pipeline so that we don't have to update manually the S3 bucket each time we push a new change to our blog.
+We will set up a github actions in a next post.
+You used Github to save everything up till now right?... right?